the-events-calendar/event-tickets/readme.txt

 == Screenshots ==

 1. RSVP setup
-2. Attendees report
+2. RSVPs on an event
-3. RSVP to an event
+3. RSVP on a post
-4. Customize tickets with an image
+4. Attendee report
-5. Ticket settings
+5. Emailed ticket

 == Documentation ==